 Frankfurter Grüne Soße is served with potatoes and boiled eggs, or with Tafelspitz (cooked prime beef), or fish.

-Citizens – this sauce is unique and delicious, I hope you will consider it for your next meal!
+Citizens, I hope you will consider it as an accessory condiment for your next meal!

 We are sorry that this post was not useful for you!